MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/xml-config-file.md

 To set the scale and resolution for your Front of Room displays, add `<EnableResolutionAndScalingSetting>true</EnableResolutionAndScalingSetting>` to your XML configuration file with the `<MainFoRDisplay>` container.
 If your device is using dual displays, include `<ExtendedFoRDisplay>` container too.

-If you use both `<MainFoRDisplay>` and `<ExtendedFoRDisplay>` containers together for your Teams Room using single display, the `<ExtendedFoRDisplay>` container will be ignored.
+If you use both `<MainFoRDisplay>` and `<ExtendedFoRDisplay>` containers together for your Teams Rooms using single display, the `<ExtendedFoRDisplay>` container will be ignored.
 Refer to the example XML and elements table above for more information.

 ## See also